 When you call for a quote or fill out an application, give complete

-and correct information.
-Since your premium quote will be based
+car the teen will be driving.
+Since your premium quote will be

 be as accurate and complete as possible.

 It pays to shop around before buying insurance.
 Different companies

 can offer noticeably different premiums.
 For example, if your

 child is an honor roll student, passed a driver's education course